 Women and people of color have always been making comics, but they are underrepresented in comics publishing.
 Starting with comics education, we want to help cartoonists of color and female-identifying cartoonists to break into comics.

-Apply by March 1st, 2018 to be eligible for the scholarships and reduced tuition.
+Apply by March 1st, 2019 to be eligible for the scholarships.